excellalabs/xluhco/CONTRIBUTING.md

 * Tell us what your expectation was of what *should* happen, as well as what *actually* happened.
 Lots of issues can be resolved by understanding a user's expectations.
 * If you're a coder and you can provide a failing unit test, this would be perfect. :) But we know not everyone's a coder, and we'll help you regardless of what you're able to provide.

-## Have an Idea / Request for improvement?
+## Have an Idea / Request for Improvement?

 That's great!
 We love to hear feedback on how we can improve things.